After successful completion of this module, the student is able to:

 - Explain and take advantage of the evaluation and execution mechanisms of FP (lazy evaluation) and CP (hardware-related aspects, concurrency models)

-- Explain and use the following concepts of FP: recursion, list comprehension, higher order functions, parameter accumulation, function composition, lazy evaluation.
+- Explain and use the following concepts of FP: recursion, list comprehension, higher order functions, function composition, lazy evaluation.

 - Explain and use the following concepts of CP: interleaving, fairness, deadlock, memory models, synchronisation, locking.